 You can search across the entire month which brings up a little grid displaying the different prices on every individual day.
 I’d advise checking a broad range of dates like this as prices can fluctuate a lot on a day-to-day basis.

 Getting to Santorini Without Stopping in Athens

-Up until this point, I’ve kind of assumed that the main reason you are getting from Athens to Santorini is because you’ve already been hanging out in Athens as part of a wider Greece itinerary.
+Up until this point, I’ve kind of assumed that the main reason you are getting from Athens to Santorini is that you’ve already been hanging out in Athens as part of a wider Greek itinerary.
 If you have no intention of stopping by Athens then rest assured, you can also find direct flights to Santorini from other parts of Europe and the world.

 From mainland Europe, Olympic Air, Easyjet, and RyanAir all serve routes to Santorini from places like the UK, France, the Netherlands, etc. If you are travelling from the United States, it generally seems to work out cheaper to fly first to Athens.

 Getting from Athens City to Eleftherios Venizelos International